-Welcome!
+Welcome, Yogi and Yogini!
 Here you will learn about the practice of Kundalini Yoga, what it is and what benefits it provides.
 You will also find kundalini meditations and kriyas that you can try at home at the bottom of the page.
 I am a firm believer that if you create the right condition, the body can repair itself.
-Here we will dive into eastern techniques of; pranayama, mudras, chakras, bandhas and focus points.
+Here we will dive into eastern techniques of pranayama, asana, mudras, chakras, bandhas and focus points.
 I will add more to this page as time goes.
 I recommend bookmarking it for your convenience.
 If you want to request additional information on this page you can do so by writing me a line here.

 What is Kundalini Yoga?

 Kundalini Yoga is the sacred technology of relating to and expressing the soul’s truest identity.
 Yogi Bhajan, as a master of Kundalini Yoga, delivered thousands of kriyas and meditations from this tradition throughout his 40 years of teaching.
 He called Kundalini Yoga the Yoga of Awareness and believed that it was the practice that would deliver the Aquarian Age.
 He began teaching it openly in the West in 1969, against the tradition and protocol of thousands of years and guaranteed its effectiveness through his own experience.
-Explore these jewels with the Master himself.

 Yoga Has Many Documented Effects Both on The Emotional Level and Physical: